Breno-st/ds-utils/README.md

 # ds-utils

-Some basic utilities functions for data science and data analysys.
+Some basic utilities functions for data science and data analysis.